aarushiimathur/AarushiMathur_Java_Assignment3/README.md

 # Student Management System

 This is a simple **Student Management System** built in Java.
 The system allows you to add, display, search, update, and delete student records.
-Each student has a name, PRN (Personal Registration Number), batch, and CGPA (Cumulative Grade Point Average).
+Each student has a name, PRN , batch, and CGPA.
 The system provides a menu-driven interface for managing the records.

 ## Features